sajya/sajya.github.io/docs/index.md

 ## What is JSON-RPC 2.0?

-It is a simple stateless protocol for creating Remote Procedure Call (RPC) style APIs.
+JSON-RPC 2.0 is a simple stateless protocol used to create Remote Procedure Call (RPC) style APIs.
+It enables communication between a client and a server by exchanging JSON messages.

-For example, you have an endpoint on the server that accepts requests with a body like:
+For example, on the server side, you might have an endpoint that accepts requests with a JSON body like this:

 ```json
 {